Contreras Gang: Reception

 Elvira Mata of the Manila Standard gave Contreras Gang a negative review.
-He criticized the flaws in its storyline, the recycled musical score used in the film and the poor drama scenes.
-Mata cites the fight scenes, blowing up a jewelry shop and giving the head of a child as the only best parts of the film.
+He criticized the flaws in the storyline, the recycled musical score used in the film and the poor drama scenes.
+Mata cites the fight scenes, blowing up a jewelry shop and "when this rich grandfather finds the head of his apo in a box" as the best parts of the film.